Frequently Asked Questions (FAQ’s)

 How many federally recognized tribes are in San Diego County?

-San Diego is the largest county to be the home of 18 federally recognized tribes, more than any other county in the U.S.
+San Diego County is the home to 17 federally recognized tribes and 18 reservations, more than any other county in the U.S.